 Holy Week & Easter at Mars Hill

 Welcome to Mars Hill United Methodist Church.
-Here, we welcome, affirm and celebrate every child of God without exception.
+Here, we welcome, affirm and celebrate every child of God.
+No exceptions.
+No exclusions.

 As we prepare to observe the most joyous season of the Christian year, we welcome and invite you to join us in our observances of Holy Week and celebration of Easter.